SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 </h5>

                 <p class="has-text-align-justify">
-                  Now that the application is ready, <strong>deploy it to a device collection</strong> to install the agent on a server.
+                  Now that the application is ready, **deploy it to a device collection** to install the agent on a server.
 Once it is installed, give a look at the logs.
-You need to look at the <strong>smsts.log</strong> file as the installation is executed with a Task Sequence.
+You need to look at the **smsts.log** file as the installation is executed with a Task Sequence.
 As you can notice below, the Workspace ID and key are never shown (Look at the yellow line).
                 </p><figure class="wp-block-image size-large">

                 ![smsts.log content showing not command line](OneTrace-Logs-1024x546.png)<figcaption>smsts.log</figcaption></figure> <p class="has-text-align-justify">
-                  If you log onto your server and you start the Microsoft Monitoring Agent, you can see it is registered with the <strong>Azure Logs Analytic</strong> space, so everything worked as expected.
+                  If you log onto your server and you start the Microsoft Monitoring Agent, you can see it is registered with the **Azure Logs Analytic** space, so everything worked as expected.
                 </p><figure class="wp-block-image size-large">

                 ![Microsoft Monitoring Agent reporting succesfully to Azure Log Analytics (OMS)](MMA_Success.png)</figure> <h2>